Radio 2XG: 1916 election night broadcast

 Some of the programming was oriented toward a more general audience.
 On the night of the November 7, 1916 Wilson-Hughes presidential election, 2XG, in conjunction with the New York American, broadcast election returns that for the first time were transmitted in full audio instead of Morse code.
 This program featured telephoned bulletins supplied by the newspaper—which hailed the effort as "the first time the wireless telephone has been demonstrated as a practical, serviceable carrier of election news and comment"—and read over the air by "unassuming chap" Walter Schare.
 Also featured were Columbia recordings that included "'The Star Spangled Banner,' 'Columbia, the Gem of the Ocean,' 'Dixie,' 'America' and other airs long loved by Americans".
 Just before shutting down at 11:00 PM, the station incorrectly announced that Republican presidential candidate Charles Evans Hughes had won; however, the next day it was learned that late totals from California had tilted the election in Democratic candidate Woodrow Wilson's favor.
 It was estimated that 7,000 persons received the broadcast.

-The concerts continued, with listeners reported as far away at Cape Hatteras, North Carolina.
+The concerts continued, with listeners reported as far away as Cape Hatteras, North Carolina.
 A "radio dance" held in Morristown, New Jersey, at the end of the year received widespread publicity.
 However, with the entry of the United States into World War I on April 6, 1917, all civilian radio stations were ordered shut down, and 2XG was silenced for the duration of the conflict.